Ready to WAM that wish farm? Reconcile the monthly rollover? Track your True Expenses?

 Money Moves: See a trail of breadcrumbs in your budget with Money Moves in YNAB.
 You can access a recent history of every time you’ve moved money between categories or into categories.
 This is great for those who frequently walk into a room and wonder why they just walked into that room, and less great for those partners who were previously doing some short term money laundering to inflate their coffee category.
 Sigh.

 Net Worth: Generally speaking, your net worth is your assets minus your liabilities.
 In YNAB, we’ve created a Net Worth report that takes all your accounts (including tracking accounts) and gives a picture of your cash and assets compared to your debt.
 These can get quite pretty over time, like this snapshot of one YNAB user with ten years of data:

-Overbudgeting: If your To be Budgeted is red, you’ve got more money assigned than you have money on hand.
+Overbudgeting: If your Ready to Assign is red, you’ve got more money assigned than you have money on hand.
 Too many jobs, and not enough dollars to fill them.
-Fix that by reducing the amount assigned in your categories until your To be Budgeted is back to zero.
+Fix that by reducing the amount assigned in your categories until your Ready to Assign is back to zero.
 You can fill those remaining “jobs” or increase the dollar amount allocated in your categories as more money comes in.

 Overspending, Cash: If you spend more money than you have in physical cash, checking, or another debit account, lights flash and sirens start blaring.
 Not really, but that would be cool.
 You will need to take action though, because you’ve spent more dollars than are assigned to your other categories.
 Stop and read Rule Three if this happens, it can help.

 Overspending, Credit: You have overspending that happened on a credit card and this increases your debt.
 This means you’ve spent money borrowed from your credit card company that your budget can’t pay back from your checking or cash accounts.
 Credit cards can encourage that sort of thing.
 Learn more about how to do credit cards in YNAB.